microsoft/pxt-microbit/docs/reference/music/making-melodies.md

 ``|A|``, ``|B|``, ``|C|``, ``|D|``, ``|E|``, ``|F|``, ``|G|``

-Ther are other notes named like the basic notes but have extra parts to the name called _sharp_ and _flat_.
+There are other notes named like the basic notes but have extra parts to the name called _sharp_ and _flat_.
 These other notes are just a bit different from the basic notes and have frequencies a little higher or lower than the basic note.
 This makes music a little more complicated but much more interesting!

 Some of these other notes look like: